prayash/eventide/TUTORIAL.md

 ![A-Frame Banner](img/aframe-banner.png "A-Frame Banner")

 A-Frame is a framework for building rich 3D experiences on the web.
 It's built on top of three.js, an advanced 3D JavaScript library that makes working with WebGL extremely fun.
 The cool part is that A-Frame lets you build WebVR apps without writing a single line of JavaScript (to some extent).
-You can create a basic scene in a few minutes writing a [couple lines of HTML](https://codepen.io/prayasht/pen/EvderE?editors=1000).
+You can create a basic scene in a few minutes writing just a [few lines of HTML](https://codepen.io/prayasht/pen/EvderE?editors=1000).
 It provides an excellent HTML API for you to scaffold out the scene, while still giving you full flexibility by letting you access the rich three.js API that powers it.
 In my opinion, A-Frame strikes an excellent balance of abstraction this way.
 The [documentation](https://aframe.io/docs/0.6.0/introduction/) is an excellent place to learn more about it in detail.

 ## Setup
 The first thing we're going to be doing is setting up A-Frame and React.
 I've already gone ahead and done that for you so you can simply clone [this repo](https://github.com/prayasht/aframe-preact-starter), `cd` into it, and run `yarn install` to get all the required dependencies.
 For this app, we're actually going to be using [Preact](http://preactjs.com), a fast and lightweight alternative to React, in order to reduce our bundle size.
 Dont worry, it's still the same API so if you've worked with React before then you shouldn't notice any differences.
 Go ahead and run `yarn start` to fire up the development server.
 Hit up [http://localhost:3333](http://localhost:3333) and you should be presented with a basic scene including a spinning cube and some text.
 I highly suggest that you spend some time going through the README in that repo.
 It has some essential information about A-Frame and React.
 It also goes more into detail on what and how to install everything.
 Now on to the fun stuff.